Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline topological superconductor

-For arbitrary 0D block [whose classification data are calculated in Eqs. (\ref{p4m classification data}) and (\ref{mu2})], three $\mathbb{Z}_2$ have different physical meanings: the first $\mathbb{Z}_2$ represents the parity of complex fermion (even or odd), the second $\mathbb{Z}_2$ represents the rotation eigenvalue $-1$, and the third $\mathbb{Z}_2$ represents the reflection eigenvalue $-1$.
-So at each 0D block, the block-state can be labeled by $(\pm,\pm,\pm)$, where these three $\pm$ represent the fermion parity, rotation and reflection eigenvalues, respectively.
-We should note that even-fold dihedral group can also be generated by two independent reflection operations: for 0D blocks $\mu_1/\mu_3$, $D_4$ symmetry can be generated by reflection operations $\bs{M}_{\tau_1}/\bs{M}_{\tau_2}$ and $\bs{M}_{\tau_3}$ ($\bs{M}_{\tau_1}, \bs{M}_{\tau_2}, \bs{M}_{\tau_3}$ represent the reflection operation with respect to the axis which coincide with the 1D block labeled by $\tau_1, \tau_2,\tau_3$); for 0D block $\tau_2$, $D_2$ symmetry can be generated by reflection operations $\bs{M}_{\tau_1}$ and $\bs{M}_{\tau_2}$.
-Hence the last two $\pm$'s can also represent the eigenvalues of two independent reflections.
+For arbitrary 0D block [whose classification data are calculated in Eq. (\ref{p4m classification data})], three $\mathbb{Z}_2$ have different physical meanings: the first $\mathbb{Z}_2$ represents the parity of complex fermion (even or odd), the second $\mathbb{Z}_2$ represents the rotation eigenvalue $-1$, and the third $\mathbb{Z}_2$ represents the reflection eigenvalue $-1$.
+So at each 0D block, the block-state can be labeled by $(\pm,\pm,\pm)$, where these three $\pm$ represent the fermion parity and eigenvalues of two independent reflection generators, respectively.
+We should note that even-fold dihedral group can also be generated by two independent reflection operations: for 0D blocks $\mu_1/\mu_3$, $D_4$ symmetry can be generated by reflection operations $\bs{M}_{\tau_1}/\bs{M}_{\tau_2}$ and $\bs{M}_{\tau_3}$ ($\bs{M}_{\tau_1}, \bs{M}_{\tau_2}, \bs{M}_{\tau_3}$ represent the reflection operation with respect to the axis which coincide with the 1D block labeled by $\tau_1, \tau_2,\tau_3$); for 0D block $\mu_2$, $D_2$ symmetry can be generated by reflection operations $\bs{M}_{\tau_1}$ and $\bs{M}_{\tau_2}$.
 According to this notation, the obstruction-free 0D block-states form the following group:

 where the group elements can be labeled by:

 here three brackets represent the block-states at $\mu_1$, $\mu_2$ and $\mu_3$, respectively.

 Subsequently we consider the 1D block-state decoration.
 For $\tau_1$, $\tau_2$ and $\tau_3$, the total symmetry group is $\mathbb{Z}_2^f\times\mathbb{Z}_2$, so there are two possible 1D block-states: Majorana chain and 1D FSPT state, and all 1D block-states form a group: